 Cornelia Krug

-Andrea Bandelli - ART - Arts and culture for biodiversity (only special formats outside of regular session and workshop time slots)
+Yvonne Wambui Githiora - ART - Arts and culture for biodiversity (only special formats outside of regular session and workshop time slots)

 This track covers all arts and culture activities that will happen outside of the regular session and workshop schedule structure (for example over lunch, outside, during reception, dinner etc.) - all other arts and culture components are expected to fit into the general tracks to mix with other disciplines.